24 April 2017

 And in the Mental Health Zone they might be studying different explanations for mental illnesses and whether they can be caused by genetics or experience.
 Or they might be a clinical psychologist, working with children with behavioural problems or mothers with postnatal depression.

-Both zones are suitable got KS4 and A level Psychology students.
+Both zones are suitable for KS4 and A level Psychology students.

 British Psychogical Society member Dr Sam Smith from the University of Leeds says: